kubernetes/website/docs/admin/kubeadm.md

   extended set of options including passing arbitrary command line flags to the control plane components.

-  **Note**: Since 1.8, when providing a configuration files, it is not allowed to use flags, with the exceptions of flags used to define kubeadm behaviours (not configurations) e.g. `--skip-preflight-checks`
+  **Note**: Since 1.8, other flags are not allowed alongside `--config` except for flags used to define kubeadm behaviour (not configuration) such as `--skip-preflight-checks`.

 - `--dry-run`